natlin/NBA-Visualization/main/README.md

 Explanation
 ===========
 Note: This runs perfectly fine on Windows 64 bit machines.
-I do not own a Mac and thus do not know if it works on apple computers.
+This mayor may not run on Mac computers because of the loadOneGame and loadOneEvent functions which use windows style directory paths.

 Note: The shotclock and the gameclock display rounded up values